19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Confusion.md

 | Range    | 120 feet                                                                           |
 | Domains  | [Air](../../../Spell%20Domains/Air.md), [Water](../../../Spell%20Domains/Water.md) |

 You evoke an aura of confusion.
-Create a 30 foot [Aura](../../Areas%20of%20Effect/Aura.md) centered on a point you can see within range.
+Create a 30 foot [Aura](../../Areas%20of%20Effect/Aura.md) centered on a point you can see within range for the duration.

 Affected creatures are *confused*.
 They attack the nearest target to them.
 If the creature is [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 3 or higher, they may make a [DC](../../../../Game%20Procedures/DC.md) 18 [Wisdom](../../../../Player%20Characters/Chosen%20Statistics/Wisdom.md) [Check](../../../../Game%20Procedures/Check.md) to resist this spell.